HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/4 Licensing Overview.md

 2. **ARRL Website**: The American Radio Relay League (ARRL) maintains a list of exam sessions that you can find [on their website at www.arrl.org](https://www.arrl.org/find-an-amateur-radio-license-exam-session).
 3. **Local Amateur Radio Clubs**: Many clubs host regular exam sessions.
 Check with clubs in your area for upcoming dates.

-Remember that even if you find the exam session through HamStudy or another website they are usually just listing exam sessions for a specific team of Volunteer Examiners — you need to contact that team directly with any questions.
+Remember that even if you find the exam session through HamStudy or another website they are simply listing exam sessions for a specific team of Volunteer Examiners — you need to contact that team directly with any questions.
 If you register for the exam via HamStudy.org, for example, you should receive a registration email that you can reply to in order to contact the VE team.

 ## Remote Exams